fei0324/NEOviz/README.md

 + sectioned_uncertainty: boolean to determine if we are using the historical (False) or sectioned (True) uncertainty representation
 + plotEllipse: boolean, if True the function will plot the intermediate steps for the computation of each ellipse.
 It can be useful for debugging purposes.

-The data is then saved into a JSON file.
+The data is then saved into a JSON file called `tube_data.json`.

 #### Transform json